Simplicity at its Finest

 Our host will meet you at the dock upon your arrival to Fleinvær.

-This wonderful person makes sure that everything is running as smoothly as possible from the moment you arrive until the moment you leave.
-They are here to give guidance on the facilities, and to guide you as to how to live in and around our village for the duration of your time on the island.
+This wonderful person makes sure that everything is running smoothly from the moment you arrive until the moment you leave.
+They are here to give guidance on the facilities, and share advice on moving through and between our collection of houses.

 The host also acts as a liaison between you and the local people and environment.
 Please find time to chat with them and enrich your stay through the information and discussions you will have.
-However, they are not chefs or kitchen staff, be prepared to contribute to cooking the communal evening meal and cleaning up after yourself.
+Your host will help coordinate meals, come prepared to contribute to cooking and cleaning up of the communal evening meal.
 The host will prepare breakfast for all guests each morning but for the rest of the day you feed yourself.

 We bought the first estate in the arctic archipelago of in 2004, then we dug with spoons and forks the first years before we met Yashar & Andreas from TYIN architects in 2013 ,who immediately introduced us for their need for prof. Sami Rintala from RintalaEggertson arch. as a mentor.
 Which where totally perfect for us.
 Suddenly we had the two most published architect offices in Norway in our team.
 After ideas thrown forth and back, we started in august 2014 with a workshop for architect students, and after six workshops with students from all over the world and two years of building process led by multiskilled architects and designers Andrew Devine & Ruben Stranger, we now have twelve small houses in our small village.
 Let´s see if it stops there…